limhongki/ADMM_nonnegativity/README.md

 ## Setting up and Reproducing

-To reproduce the paper, please make sure you have the following:\n Michigan Image Reconstruction Toolbox (MIRT) installed: http://web.eecs.umich.edu/~fessler/code/index.html.
+To reproduce the paper, please make sure you have the following:

+Michigan Image Reconstruction Toolbox (MIRT) installed: http://web.eecs.umich.edu/~fessler/code/index.html.

 Then simply run "main.m".